karino2/ps-dotenv-psenvrcfork/readme.md

 `.psenvrc` is powershell script.
 Store diff of ENV: and unload when go out of directory.

-Command Name is almost the same as PS-Dotenv though it's not `.env` anymore.
+Command Name is almost the same as PS-Dotenv except that Dotenv becomes Dotenvrc.

 No bash needs, proper unload after go out.